nacho-sg/git-tutorial/README.md

 - A commit is a snapshot of the entire repository content.

-- A branch points to a commit and it can be changed to point to any commit.
+- A commit points to a branch and it can be changed to point to any branch.

 - The configuration of git could be --local --global or --system.

+Un commit apunta a una rama, no al revez.